“Renoir”, interview with director Chie Hayakawa

 His intent was to make the dream of living that 1959 New wave atmosphere as he had pictured it the first time he watched a Godard film.

 “I saw this film in my head, this black and white film about from 1959 and yes, that’s the best version of what I was hoping for.”
-Linklater tells us at the Rome Film Festival where he received a Career Award.
+Richard Linklater tells us at the Rome Film Festival where he received a Career Award.

-Linklater was ready to shoot the film already 10 years ago but then it didn’t happen.
+Richard Linklater was ready to shoot the film already 10 years ago but then it didn’t happen.
 In the meantime, Jean-Luc Godard died.

 Jean-Luc Godard was always known for never having particularly welcomed films about himself and his life.
 His reaction to Michel Hazanavicius’s “Redoubtable – Godard Mon Amour” was far from positive.
 Richard Linklater, however, admits he would have liked Godard to have seen the film.
 He loved being celebrated, especially by Americans, and perhaps, secretly, he would have taken pleasure in seeing himself through the eyes of an American director.

-At the Cannes Film Festival, Cannes during his film’s press conference, a member from the press thanked Linklater for having the audacity to make a French film as an American.
+At the Cannes Film Festival, Cannes during his film’s press conference, a member from the press thanked Richard Linklater for having the audacity to make a French film as an American.

 Was it audacity?
 The director of Boyhood elaborates: “I know on paper it sounds a little crazy: an American going to make a French film, but I felt it was my film to make because I wanted to make what the Nouvelle Vague looked like to people around the world”.